-Life of land & below
+Life on land & below water

-Making Finance work with Nature (MFW4Nature)
+Making Finance work for Nature (MFW4Nature)

 A global political sequence for biodiversity is currently underway with the renewal of Aichi’s commitments – Strategic Plan for Biodiversity 2011-2020 – adopted under the Convention on biological Diversity (CBD).
 A post-2020 global biodiversity framework should be agreed at CBD-COP15, which has been delayed to 2021 due to the COVID crisis.

 This framework shall set a long-term goal for biodiversity (2050) and, as for combating climate change, new key parameters for development, societies and finance.
 Resource mobilization is key to build inclusive and equitable transformative changes that will halt biodiversity loss.
 While the Aichi Target agreed under the CBD on mobilizing resources for biodiversity is one of the unmet objectives, more than ever it is strategic to the success of the post-2020 global biodiversity Framework.